CEMRSR/portfoliow/docs/security/auth-flow.md

 # Authentication Flows

-This document provides an overview of the authentication flows used within the bjornmelin-platform-io project.
+This document provides an overview of the authentication flows used within the kegabmaranan-platform-io project.

 ## Overview